alnfedorov/traffic-analysis/README.md

 This repository contains all source codes relevant to the NAME research paper.
 We used official
 [Detectron realization](https://github.com/facebookresearch/maskrcnn-benchmark/tree/f917a555bc422ed5e06a402e739da0e21b00d0b5)
 from Facebook as a start point.
-Here is an example of how implemented system works at [day](examples/day.mp4) and at [night](examples/night.mp4).
+Here is an example of how implemented system works at [day](examples/day.mp4) and at [night](examples/night.mp4)(better to download and open in local video player).
 If you are interest in dataset and/or our trained models, please email us(canxes@mail.ru).

 One should not consider provided sources as an off-the shelf implementation.
 It is not a production-ready solution and